rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

   <img src="images/shuffleConv.png" alt="pixel shuffle" style="zoom:50%;" />

   First I chose transpose convolution(De-Conv) at this position.
 But in the output image I observe huge checker-board issues.
 Thats why I choose pixel shuffling at this stage.
 Pixel shuffling algorithm is famous to avoid checker-board issues.

+* ***Next is Pointwise Convolution layer***

+  This is to convert 224x224x16 image to 224x224x1 dense output.
+By fine tuning of weight by doing continuous feed forward and back propagate, the dense out can become the depth estimation grayscale image.

+* ***Last layer is Sigmoid***

+  Mask image needs only black and white images.
+So we are using sigmoid at last layer of mask decoder block to make all the values near to 1 or 0.
+That helps to avoid the gradiant variation from black to white.